jasojone/jasojone/README.md

 Algorithm Analysis,
 Numerical methods and Computing,
 Fiscal Implications of Technological Decision Making,
-To be a Good Servant Mentor, ...
+To be a Good Servant Mentor,
+To be a Good Expressive Mentee.

 ## &#x1f4c8; GitHub Stats